 - The coach offers help only at the sticking point

-- The coach is always there as a safety net whenever the stakes or cost of failure are high
+- He or she is always there as a safety net whenever the stakes or cost of failure are high

 You are the coach; the people who work for you or with you are athletes.
 You’re not doing anything for them; you’re helping them do more for themselves.
 Good leadership is spotting.